Enterprise Risk Management (ERM)

 At Affility, our experts will help you define your essential ERM components, discuss key ERM principles and concepts, suggest a common ERM language to be followed throughout the organization, and provide clear guidance for your firm to set up a solid Enterprise Risk Management (ERM) framework.

-Our ERM process revolves around the vision and strategic goals of your company.
-The following are the core components of our ERM consulting engagements:
+Our ERM process revolves around the vision and strategic goals of your company and incorporates the following core components:

 - Current state analysis

 - Risk identification

 - Risk analysis and evaluation